Costa Rica in May: Is it Worth a Visit?

 As always, you can expect more tourists in the bigger towns (La Fortuna, Monteverde, Playas del Coco, Tamarindo, Jaco, Manuel Antonio) but it shouldn’t be too crazy.

-Fun Activities at this Time of Year
+Things to Do at this Time of Year

 This is a great time of year for pretty much all activities.
 When booking your Costa Rica tours, keep in mind that there may be afternoon storms.
 We like to try and schedule as much as we can in the morning to avoid the possibility of being rained out.